 When you sell your property

-You must tell the new owner, in writing that they are responsible for a septic tank discharge
+You must tell the new owner, in writing that they are responsible for a septic tank or sewage treatment plant discharge

 This must include:

-- A full description of the septic tank and drainage field
+- A full description, make and model, of the sewage system and drainage field

-- The location of the septic tank and drainage field
+- The location of the tank and drainage field

-- Details of any changes made to the septic tank or drainage field from the original design
+- Details of any changes made to the tank or drainage field from the original design

 - Details of the maintenance required for the septic tank or sewage treatment plant

 - Records of maintenance that you have had done to the system.
 You must keep these for 7 years.

-If you stop using the septic tank system
+If you stop using the septic tank or sewage treatment plant system

-When you stop using a septic tank, all sludge must be removed to prevent any pollution possibilities.
+When you stop using a septic tank or sewage treatment plant, all sludge must be removed to prevent any pollution possibilities.
 This only applies if the septic tank is permanently abandoned, not for holiday absences, empty between tenents, etc.

 It should also be filled in with rubble, stone, sand or any other undegradeable material.

-Special rules for septic tank discharges in a groundwater source protection zone 1 (SPZ1)
+Special rules for septic tank and sewage treatment plant discharges in a groundwater source protection zone 1 (SPZ1)

 A groundwater SPZ1 is:

-- The area around a commercial water supply (used for drinking water or food production) shown on the Groundwater Source Protection Zones Map - Let us check if you are in a prohibited zone.
+- The area around a commercial water supply (used for drinking water or food production) shown on the Groundwater Source Protection Zones Map.
+We can check for you.
 Tel 01759 369915.